Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 We’ve also included additional notes in the agenda to help you deliver a well constructed and coherent learning intervention.

-This course outline has been designed for use with all levels of staff and is intended to help participants identify what makes excellent customer service and the specific skills they will each need to be able to deliver great service.
+This course has been designed for use with all levels of staff and is intended to help participants identify what makes excellent customer service and the specific skills they will each need to be able to deliver great service.

 You may also want to ensure that refreshments are available throughout the course and that there is sufficient space in the main training room for all participants to be comfortable.